diybitcoinhardware/secp256k1-embedded/README.md

 **This repository** makes it easy to use the library with Arduino IDE, ARM Mbed and MicroPython.

-For Arduino and Mbed it introduces a few hacks to get around their recusive build system.
+For Arduino and Mbed it introduces a few hacks to get around their recursive build system.
 For MicroPython it defines [bindings](./mpy/libsecp256k1.c) that makes the library accessible from MicroPython.

-Tested on ESP32 (M5Stack, TTGO) and STM32F469I-Discovery.
+Tested on ESP32 (M5Stack, TTGO) and STM32F469I-Discovery, but should work on any 32-bit MCU.

 # Installation